 Dana Schneider, Empire State Realty Trust

-Energy insecurity impacts approximately 1 in 10 U.S. households, with plenty more at risk.
-In this fireside chat, Diana Hernandez, author of Powerless: The People’s Struggle for Energy, joins Daphany Rose Sanchez to unpack the essential dimensions of energy insecurity.
+Energy insecurity impacts approximately 1 in 3 U.S. households, with many more at risk.
+In this fireside chat, Diana Hernández, author of Powerless: The People’s Struggle for Energy, joins Daphany Rose Sanchez to unpack the essential dimensions of energy insecurity.
 They’ll discuss the physical, economic, and behavioral toll of inadequate energy, as well as strategies for advancing equity.

 Session 2 • Meeting the multifamily moment: Challenges, breakthroughs and what’s next